Sitefinity/sitefinity-admin-app-extensions/README.md

 Example extensions in this project that you can work with include:
 * Custom *Actions* menu

   Demonstates how to register a custom command in the *Actions* menu of an item.
-You can find the sample code in the **operations-    extender** folder.
+You can find the sample code in the **commands-extender** folder.
 * Custom grid

   Demonstates how to add a custom column in the grid.
 Using this sample, you add a column with random images in the item list.
 You can find the sample code is in the **grid-extender** folder.